Want to be an Honors Ambassador?

 Who are the Ambassadors?

 Ambassadors are selected as representatives that embody the outstanding quality of Honors students, which includes a commitment to an innovative, well-rounded education and demonstration of leadership.
 Ambassadors will operate without a hierarchy of officers, which empowers every member to act as if the mantle of leadership is their responsibility and the success of the team depends upon their actions.
-The one exception to this rule is the position of “Event Coordinator.”
-The position of Event Coordinator will be selected for each Ambassador project, and this person will gain an extra leadership experience helping to strengthen responsibility and leadership skills.
 When working together, Ambassadors will bring their individual capacity for creative thinking and problem solving, leadership, dependability, school spirit, and willingness to help each other into a team that is capable of planning and executing projects of their choosing throughout the year.
 Each project that is undertaken should work towards the goals stated above, and, at the same time, it should serve as a positive teamwork experience for everyone involved.

 What do Honors Ambassadors do?

 Ambassadors cultivate solid working relationships with the staff and faculty of the Honors College to ensure the overall mission of the Honors College is uniformly conveyed to interested students.